Kyeok Sul Do

 Kyeok Sul Do is generally associated with North Korean military personnel.

-Kyeok Sul Do (Hangul: 격술도), also often romanized as Gjogsul, is a martial art created in Democratic People's Republic of Korea (i.e. North Korea) that is practised primarily in the Korean People's Army and its intelligence agencies.
+Kyeok Sul Do (Hangul: 격술도), also often romanized as Kyeok Sul or Gjogsul, is a martial art and a combat sport created in the Democratic People's Republic of Korea (i.e. North Korea) that is practised primarily by personnel of the Korean People's Army and its intelligence agencies.

 Kyeok Sul Do was also taught to the armies of Eastern European states that were part of the former Warsaw Pact.

 Kyeok Sul Do bears no historical or organizational relationship to the South Korean martial art Kuk Sul Do, despite their similar names.

 History

-Etymologically, it is a combination of the roots kyeok—"strike/blow", sul—"art", then do—"way".
-The martial art of Kyeoksuldo originated from taekkyon and the older Subak martial system that emerged in 420.
-The martial art proper was developed around 1926, within the resistance group led by Kim Il-Sung to fight against the Japanese.

-During the Korean War, Kyeok Sul Do was taught to communist partisans in order to fight off against the more muscular, larger caucasian American and European soldiers.
-Further development of Kyeok Sul Do took place with the start of the conflict with South Korea.
-During the Cold War, North Korea enlisted foreign martial artists to train their troops.
-General Choi Hong Hi, one of the founding fathers of Taekwondo, was one of such people, when he brought Taekwondo to North Korea in 1979.
+Kyeok Sul originated in North Korea during the 1960s, influenced by Shotokan Karate, Wrestling, and Boxing It is known to have further evolved in the 1970s through the influence of Hideo Nakamura’s Karatedo Kendokai, ITF Taekwondo, and Sambo.
+News of Kyeok Sul first reached South Korea toward the end of the Park Chung-hee administration, following accounts of a wartime hand-to-hand combat experiment conducted by the Ministry of National Defense; in these encounters, South Korean Special Forces soldiers trained in Taekwondo were reportedly defeated and knocked unconscious in a single blow by a North Korean defector skilled in Kyeok Sul.
+Additionally, testimonies from North Korean defectors recount an incident—likely occurring in 1979—where operatives from a North Korean special forces light infantry brigade (attached to the IV Corps) got into a fight in Kaesong, North Korea, with Olympic boxing medalists, resulting in the death of one of the boxers.
+The altercation involved three light infantry operatives and two boxers, and it is said that one of the Olympic medalists died after being struck by a fist hardened like steel.

 According to defector An Myeong-jin, the trainees hit each other's bodies with thick ropes and exercised striking by hitting on concrete and/or a haystack, with reportedly some trainees dying from these exercises.

-In the 1980s, there was a North Korean Movie called "Order No. 027" that lead to influx of young North Koreans becoming interested in Kyeok Sul Do.
+In the 1980s, there was a North Korean Movie called Order No. 027 that lead to influx of young North Koreans becoming interested in Kyeok Sul Do.
 (Note: The movie is about North Korean special forces that infiltrate South Korea and carry out intelligence activities.
 The movie features Kyeok Sul Do and its throwing techniques used by the protagonists.
 The movie was very impactful, as there was limited entertainment in North Korea.)